cisagov/development-guide/dev_envs/mac-env-setup.md

 Download the latest stable [Docker for Mac](https://www.docker.com/docker-mac).
 Install it by double-clicking the downloaded `dmg` file and dragging to the `Applications` folder.

-### iTerm2
+### iTerm2 (recommended)

 To set up iTerm2 - a MacOS terminal replacement with some nifty features, visit the [iTerm2 download page](https://www.iterm2.com/downloads.html) to get the latest stable release.
 Install it by double-clicking the downloaded `dmg` file and dragging to the `Applications` folder.

 Once you've installed it, run the iTerm2 app and select the menu option `iTerm2 > Make iTerm2 Default Term`.
-NOTE: This setting may need to also be done in your standard user.
+NOTE: You may also need to set this setting as your Standard user account.

 ## Account Permissions